zendframework/zf2-documentation/docs/languages/en/modules/zend.db.row-gateway.rst

    $artistRow->save();

+.. _zend.db.row-gateway.active-record-style:

 ActiveRecord Style Objects
 --------------------------

-If you wish to have custom behaviour for your RowGateway objects (essentially making them instances of the ActiveRecord pattern), pass a prototype object implementing the RowGatewayInterface to the RowGatewayFeature constructor instead of a primary key:
+If you wish to have custom behaviour for your RowGateway objects (essentially making them behave similarly to the ActiveRecord pattern), pass a prototype object implementing the ``RowGatewayInterface`` to the ``RowGatewayFeature`` constructor instead of a primary key:

 .. code-block:: php
    :linenos: